Corporate Law and Financial Regulation

-The program in corporate law and financial regulation builds on long-standing expertise and knowledge in the law school, recognising the central importance of corporate law and governance nationally and internationally.
+The program in corporate law and financial regulation builds on long-standing expertise and knowledge in the law school, recognising the central importance of corporate law, corporate governance and financial regulation nationally and internationally.

 Our program consists of staff experienced in Corporate Law and Financial Regulation.

 The program is engaged in a number of innovative and important research projects relating to corporate law in Australia and internationally.

 The Melbourne Law Masters program offers more than 150 subjects grouped around 27 specialist legal areas.

 The program provides useful resources on corporate law literature, links to commercial law journals, legislation, courts and other relevant institutions.